Last Updated on July 25, 2023 by Melissa S.

 Starting to sell on eBay can be a little overwhelming for a total beginner.
 There are so many professional sellers out there that have a wealth of knowledge, but if you are starting out small just selling a few bits and pieces you might want a different perspective to someone who is selling hundreds of items a week.

 Every time I receive an online order, I save the packaging, Whether it’s a cardboard box, a padded envelope or some bubble wrap / airpockets, there have been times when packaging up an item that I have been so grateful I’ve already got a box just the right size.
 The added bonus of course is that you are re-using the materials too.

 From eBay, I also buy bubble wrap and brown parcel paper for wrapping up boxes.

-Obviously if you are selling in bulk then this might not be practical but often I am only posting 1 or 2 items a week and often need to pop into the post office on the way back from work or an outing with my daughter.
-If I’m in a rush then I can just quickly package it up at home and then write the address on at the time of posting using the details from my phone on the ebay app.
-Just don’t get the packages muddled up!
-I tend to only do this if I have 1 or 2 to post.
+Obviously if you are selling in bulk then this might not be practical but often I am only posting 1 or 2 items a week and often need to pop to a postbox or to the parcel drop off shop on the way back from work or an outing.
+If I’m in a rush, such as leaving the house at 7am for work, then I can just quickly take the items with me and sort out the packaging later.

-Maintain your seller rating
+eBay seller tip #5: Maintain your seller rating

 Ebay seem to be notoriously hard on sellers these days, and disputes almost always protect the buyer before the seller.
 Sellers can no longer leave negative feedback for buyers, although unpaid strikes and cases can be opened against them.